 The company behind Session (Loki Foundation) is from Australia.
 If you didn't know, Australia has introduced legislation mandating companies comply with government requests to build backdoor access into applications.
-For more information, see my article on AES Encryption.
+For more information, read my article on AES Encryption.

 Session is a private, cross-platform messaging app from the Loki Foundation.
 As someone who has spent years looking for quality alternatives to major messaging apps, I was excited when I first heard about Session.
-Reading through Session's whitepaper, you can learn the technologies behind the Session app.
+Reading through Session's white paper, you can learn the technologies behind the Session app.
 Part of the security of Session comes from the Signal protocol, which was forked as the origin of Session.

 Session is an end-to-end encrypted messenger that removes sensitive metadata collection, and is designed for people who want privacy and freedom from any forms of surveillance.

 In general, this app promises security through end-to-end encryption, decentralized onion routing, and private identities.
 The biggest change that the Loki Foundation has made to the Signal protocol is removing the need for a phone number.
 Instead, a random identification string is generated for any session you create.
-This means you can create a new session for each device, if you want to, or link new devices with your ID.
+This means you can create a new session for each device if you want to, or link new devices with your ID.

-Since Session's website and whitepaper describe the details of Session's security, I'm going to focus on using the app in this post.
+Since Session's website and white paper describe the details of Session's security, I'm going to focus on using the app in this post.

 Since most people are looking for an alternative to a popular chat app, I am going to list out the features that Session has so that you are able to determine if the app would suit your needs:

 - Multiple device linking (via QR code or ID)

 - App locking via device screen lock, password, or fingerprint